wlh18/react-2/README.md

 ## Data Flow

-React will handle it's data using a `unidirectional data flow`.
+React will handle its data using `unidirectional data flow`.
 This means that data is passed down from the top of the application to the bottom.
 We can determine what top and bottom are using our `component architecture` design.

 We can use events to send data back up the `component tree`.